 - After the photo is processed, tap the photo thumbnail.

 - Select a photo to rotate, adjust the corners or delete.

 You can use Google Photos to store and organize your scans.
 From there, you can edit your images and share them with others.

-Microsoft Lens (formerly Office Lens) is a free business-oriented scanning app that works with documents, whiteboards, business cards, receipts, menus, signs, handwritten memos, or anything else containing text that you want to import to your phone.
-It certainly beats typing out everything by hand.
+Microsoft Lens (formerly Office Lens) is a free business-oriented scanning app that works with documents, whiteboards, business cards, receipts, menus, signs, handwritten memos, or anything else containing text you want to import to your phone.
+It certainly beats typing everything by hand.

 - Open Microsoft Lens and swipe left or right near the bottom of the screen and select Photo.

 - Point your camera at the photo you want to capture, ensuring it’s in the frame.
 You can turn the flash on and off before tapping the camera button to snap the picture.

 - Now you can Add a new image to your scan, apply a Filter to the image, Crop, Rotate, or Delete the image or annotate it with the Pen or with Text.

 You can save pictures in your phone’s gallery.

 The best option for negatives: FilmBox by Photomyne